CluckeyMcCormick/fictional-guacamole/FicGuac/items/README.md

 Converts this item from *Visual* mode to *Physical* mode.
 Has no effect if the item was already in *Physical* mode.
 Returns the item.

 Note that this doesn't remove the item from whatever circumstances it was in - i.e. whether it was held, or stacked, or contained, etc.

-## Corpses
-Contains different corpses for different creatures in the game.

-## Food
-Contains different food items.
-Contains sprites with different licenses, so be wary.

-## Furniture
-Different furniture items.
-Furniture needs to be crafted, transported, and installed.
-I also like the imagery of chairs being sent flying as a building explodes, which is the primary reason their counted as items - but I believe they'll eventually need to be moved into their own sort of category.

-## Weapons
-Contains different weapon items.